Ethics is the study of moral norms & values.

-Moral values are behaviors of fundamental consequence for human welfare.
+Moral norms are behaviors of fundamental consequence for human welfare.
+They ensure survival.

-Ethics can be broadly divided into objectivism and subjectivism.
+Ethics can be broadly divided into objectivism (Formalism, Realism) and subjectivism (Relativism, Consequentialism).

 1- Principle of mercy (Unnecessary suffering is wrong)

 Difference between consequentialist theories and formalist theories.
 Consequentialism is the theory that judges the rightness or wrongness of an action in terms of its consequences.
 Formalism is the theory that judges the rightness or wrongness of an action in terms of the action's form (i.e., "killing is wrong": the formalist believes that moral actions are objective).

 Intrinsic (value for its own sake; personhood is an essential value: a-reason, b-autonomy, c-sentience, d-freedom) and instrumental values (value for the sake of something else).